Financial Economics of Climate and Sustainability 2025

 IIT Kanpur [Indian Institute of Technology, Kanpur] India

-Imperial College Business School United Kingdom
+Imperial College Business School UK

 Indian Institute of Management Shillong India